Jefino9488/FrameworkPatcher/README.md

  - All Xiaomi Devices
  - Only A13 - A14 devices are supported
+ - use stock framework files (modified files are not supported)
  - recommended to use on CN Hyper OS

 ## Usage